cern-eos/eos/doc/configuration/http_tpc.rst

 ########################################################

 There are several ways in which a third-party transfer can be triggerred in an XRootD based system like EOS.
-Currenlty EOS supports third-party-copy transfers for both the XRootD and HTTP protocol.
+Currently EOS supports third-party-copy transfers for both the XRootD and HTTP protocol.

 Depending on the authetication/authorization model there are several ways in which a third-party-copy transfer can proceed but they fall in the following broad
-categoried:
+categories:

   - `XRootD TPC without delegated credentials`_
   - `XRootD TPC with delegated credentials`_